 Recognized instantly by young moviegoers of the Eighties and Nineties for his constantly wheezing voice and constantly cheerful, if quirky, disposition, Dominick "Dom" DeLuise (August 1, 1933 — May 4, 2009) first started his acting profession on stage, his first role being Tinker the toymaker in a local children's program, soon moving on to comedies like the off-Broadway "The Jackass", where he truly started to shine.
 In fact, former partner Mel Brooks once quipped that when he hired Dom for one of his films, he would "instinctively add another two days to the schedule because of the constant laughter Dom provided on the set".
-Along with Brooks, Dom frequently worked with Don Bluth, and was frequently the only actor to reprise their characters in the many Direct-to-Video sequels they received.
+Along with Brooks, Dom was a regular player in Don Bluth films, often being the only actor to reprise their characters in the many Direct to Video sequels they received.

-DeLuise died on May 4, 2009 of kidney failure and respiratory complications from cancer.
+DeLuise died on May 4, 2009 of kidney failure and respiratory complications from cancer at age 75.

 Works Dom DeLuise has appeared in: